DrJAX: Scalable and Differentiable MapReduce Primitives in JAX: Interpreting to Other Platforms

+An example \jaxpr is illustrative.
+In Snippet \ref{snippet:maml_loss}, we define a \FAX program for computing the MAML loss from~\citet{finn2017model}.
+This is the loss of a model on some data \emph{after} some number of steps of (stochastic) gradient descent.
+For our purposes, we do a single gradient descent step before evaluating the loss, using some user-specified learning rate.
+In the nomenclature of meta-learning, the data is partitioned across some number of \emph{tasks}, and we assume we have access to some loss function $\computeloss(x, y)$ where $x$ is the model, and $y$ is the task.

+This loss is easily parallelized across workers using \FAX, as in Snippet \ref{snippet:parallel_maml}.
+The algorithm is straightforward: The model and learning rate are broadcast to every task, the MAML loss is computed using the model, learning rate, and task, and the resulting loss values are averaged.

-Given this information, JAX and \FAX can generate a \jaxpr representing Snippet \ref{snippet:fed_eval}.
-The result is in Snippet \ref{snippet:jaxpr_fed_eval}.
-The key takeaway is that this \jaxpr preserves the \FAX-defined primitives representing cross-machine communication, \texttt{broadcast\_clients} and \texttt{mean\_from\_clients}, both of which are primitives registered by \FAX in JAX.
-We can trace through the arguments in the \jaxpr to see that the computation operates by (1) broadcasting a value to the clients, (2) calculating \computeloss using the broadcast values, (3) taking a mean over said clients.
-Since FL does not allow clients to communicate directly, the result of this mean operation is unambiguous: it must yield a server-placed value.
+To obtain a \jaxpr representing this processing pattern, we provide the concrete shape and type of arguments.
+For brevity, we assume the model and tasks are scalars, and the loss function is the square loss (ie. $\computeloss(x, y) = (x-y)^2$).
+Given this information, JAX can generate a \jaxpr representing Snippet \ref{snippet:parallel_maml}.
+The result is in Snippet \ref{snippet:jaxpr_parallel_maml}.
+The key takeaway is that this \jaxpr preserves the \FAX-defined primitives representing cross-machine communication, \texttt{\textbf{broadcast}} and \texttt{\textbf{reduce\_mean}}, both of which are primitives registered by \FAX in JAX.
+We can trace through the arguments in the \jaxpr to see that the computation operates by (1) broadcasting values (the model and learning rate) across the partition, (2) calculating \computeloss using the broadcast values, (3) taking a mean over the partition.

-Interpreting the \jaxpr to a production FL system like TensorFlow Federated~\citep{ingerman_ostrowski_2019} is now straightforward: all cross-machine communication is explicit, and the processing in-between communication is entirely local and can be extracted into standalone functions executed locally by devices in the system.
+Interpreting the \jaxpr to a production systems, especially distributed systems, such as TensorFlow Federated~\citep{ingerman_ostrowski_2019} is now straightforward: all cross-machine communication is explicit, and the processing in-between communication is entirely local and can be extracted into standalone functions executed locally by compute nodes in the system.